 I presented the client with the new website.
 They mentioned their desire to have a few more items in the Nav Bar, along with a less traditional landing page, with references to the Richmond Capital building.

-Election will be held late 2021, as such, the website is still live and updated weekly.
+*Election was held late 2021, as such, the website has unfortunately since been taken down.*